BoltzExchange/boltz-backend/docs/renegotiating.md

 ### Amount Within Pair Limits

-The actual locked amount must fall within the pair's minimum and maximum limits.
+The actual locked amount must respect the pair's minimum limit.
+Positive slippage above the maximum limit is accepted only within the configured overpayment tolerance.
 Boltz also validates liquidity availability before accepting renegotiation.
-If the new amount exceeds pair limits or liquidity is insufficient, renegotiation is not possible.
+If the new amount exceeds the allowed limit or liquidity is insufficient, renegotiation is not possible.

 ## API